pascal-roth/thundertorch/source/ML_utils/working_examples/working_example_code.rst

 ----------

 In the first step, a random dataframe is created and used as an input.
-The data is splitted into training, validation and test data set.
-In case of the validation split, the “random” method is used and 20% of the dataset is seperated.
-The test data is separated using the “percentage” method that is, due to the randomely created input, equal to the random method.
+The data is split into training, validation, and test datasets.
+In case of the validation split, the “random” method is used and 20% of the dataset is separated.
+The test data is separated using the “percentage” method that is, due to the randomly created input, equal to the random method.

 .. code:: python